Mika (singer): Personal life

-Since 2013, he has spent a lot of time in Italy, where he has a house and a studio in Tuscany in the province of Florence.
-Mika also owns a home in Miami, Florida, a 1920s Spanish-style home that he has restored and in which he has built a recording studio.
+Since 2013, Mika has frequently spent time in Italy, where he has a house and a studio in Tuscany in the province of Florence.

 Side projects and endorsements

 Mika has written songs for other musicians, saying, "I write songs for other people under different names most of the time.
 I have a little family of three names.
 One of them has been discovered – it's Alice."
 One such song, "Ci Parliamo da Grandi", was recorded and made famous by Italian singer Eros Ramazotti.

 Mika served as a model for fashion designer Paul Smith's spring/summer 2007 global ad campaign.
 In 2012 and 2013, Mika served as the face of Lozza sunglasses in advertising campaigns.
 He also designed a line of sunglasses for the Italian eyewear company.
 Also in 2013, Mika designed a line of clothing for Belgian retailer JBC.
 The collection included items for men, women and children.
 At the time of the line's release, Mika told journalists, "For the menswear collection I took inspiration from my own wardrobe.
 I like easy to wear, stylish clothing that you can put on quickly in the morning and still look stylish."
 For the children's and women's collections, Mika took inspiration from his youth.
 "I grew up in a house with three sisters and was always made to tag along on all kinds of shopping trips."

-Mika and his sister Yasmine designed two watches for Swiss watchmaker Swatch in 2013, in honor of the company's 30th anniversary.
-The watches were unveiled in November 2013 at the Venice Biennale.
+A collection of watches that Mika and his sister Yasmine had designed for Swiss watchmaker Swatch, in honor of the company's 30th anniversary, was revealed in November 2013.
 The regular edition "Kukulakuku" has a large watch face dominated by blue and comes in a plastic box, while the strictly limited edition "Kukulakuki" has a smaller face dominated by white and comes in a special tin and box.

 Mika lent his song "Live Your Life" to the advertising campaign for Spanish beer San Miguel in 2013, appearing in a commercial that doubled as the song's music video.
 He also appeared in print ads for the brand.
 Belgian telecommunications company Mobistar featured Mika in an online film in 2014, with him singing "Grace Kelly" in front of a crowd at the Antwerp train station to promote the company's "Have a Nice Day" campaign.
 The film was accompanied by an in-store poster campaign.
 Mika did a signing session at the Mobistar concept store in Liege, then performed a concert in Brussels for invitation-only/Mobistar competition winners on 18 September 2014.